MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 Your AI Builder trial license expires after 30 days.

 To continue using AI Builder, purchase AI Builder add-on capacity and allocate AI Builder capacity to your environments.
-You may also be able to extend the trial period.
+You might also be able to extend the trial period.
 Trials can be extended a limited number of times.
 Extension can only occur after the trial expires.

-To renew your AI Builder trial license, do the following:
+To renew your AI Builder trial license, do the following steps:

 1. Sign in to	[Power Apps](https://make.powerapps.com) or [Power Automate](https://make.powerautomate.com).
 1. On the left pane, select **...
 More** > **AI hub**.